 Gene's atheism has been portrayed in several Star Trek episodes and movies here and there, but most prominately in "Who Watches the Watchers", where several Enterprise crew members strongly denounce religion as superstition and imply that they view it as nothing but a roadblock to progress.
 This attitude is never seen again in any Star Trek episode.

 Jeri Taylor is often accused of this since she often wrote episodes with Janeway being a Mary Sue and how everyone on the ship loved her.
-SF Debris critiqued this perfectly while reviewing a Taylor-made episode in which Janeway apparently (but not really, of course) died.
-The crew had a memorial service in which every cast member made a speech about how awesome Janeway was.
-SF Debris pointed out that this scene was twice as long as Spock's funeral in Wrath of Khan.
+In a Taylor-made episode in which Janeway apparently (but not really, of course) died, the crew had a memorial service in which every cast member made a speech about how awesome Janeway was.
+This scene was twice as long as Spock's funeral in Wrath of Khan.

 Robin Hood: Pacifists Dominic Minghella and Foz Allan's created whole plotlines about Robin's anti-killing mantra.
 Fine for modern day folk at home, but in a ruthless, medieval setting it produces an Idiot Hero who prefers endless slaughter to killing the one man responsible for it.

 The most glaring example is early in Season 1, when Robin's reluctance to just shoot the Sheriff (who is about ten feet away from him) causes the death of one of his own men.